On the Cusp of Change: Semarang’s Old Town

 This is not to say that it was all doom and gloom in Kota Lama.
 Much of the area’s Dutch colonial buildings were clearly in better shape compared to three years ago, especially the riverside ensemble of commercial offices marking the western edge of the old town.
 What we saw was an assurance that the ongoing restoration would be careful and not overzealous.
 Bama and I also noticed a proliferation of small-scale cafés, complementing the trio of sensitive heritage conversions that had brought new life to Kota Lama well before the arrival of the trick art museums.
 The restored former courthouse for native Indonesians now hosts a local branch of Ikan Bakar Cianjur, a restaurant chain specializing in Sundanese-style (West Javan) grilled fish.
 Then there’s Spiegel, an atmospheric bar and bistro that has retained its exposed brickwork, high ceilings, and original wrought iron pillars from 1895, when it was first built as a German-owned general store.
 Just down the street, Tekodeko is an intimate but airy coffee shop with a colonnaded veranda on the upper floor.

 We ambled through a pedestrianized street, ducking between antiques stalls before turning down a quiet road where the sole person we encountered was an elderly resident perched on a plastic stool outside her home.
 It was a portion of Kota Lama that had yet to be revived; the moldering tile-roofed houses along this stretch possessed a raw charm but most appeared to be derelict.
-From there, Bama and I went in search of the Marabunta Building, a fanciful 1860s structure crowned by a pair of giant army ants.
-Behind the stained-glass panels in its doors lies a stage where Dutch-born exotic dancer and World War I spy Mata Hari once performed at the turn of the 20th century.
-One wonders how the Marabunta’s overgrown surroundings looked and felt at the time, before the downtown area shifted southwards and Kota Lama was all but forgotten. ◊
+From there, Bama and I went in search of the Marabunta Building*, a fanciful 1990s structure crowned by a pair of giant army ants.
+It incorporated architectural elements salvaged from the crumbling 19th-century Schouwburg (theater), which was partially demolished to make way for the Marabunta.
+One wonders how the overgrown ruins of the Schouwburg looked and felt at the time, long before the downtown area shifted southwards and Kota Lama was all but forgotten. ◊